 What is the LSAT?

 The Law School Admission Test (LSAT) is a standardized test that assesses reading comprehension, analytical reasoning and logical reasoning skills.
-Offered four times per year by the Law School Admissions Council (LSAC), it is a traditional part of the law school application process.
+Offered multiple times per year by the Law School Admissions Council (LSAC), it is a traditional part of the law school application process.
 Information about the test, exam dates, and prep materials can be found at www.LSAC.org.